rwen4/Rank-order-Assignment-Algorithm/README.md

 - (A, X), (B, None)
 are considered equally valid outcomes.

-👉 This modification **encourages ranking more hospitals**, removing the incentive to submit artificially short lists.
+👉 This modification encourages ranking more hospitals, removing the incentive to submit artificially short lists.